 Brain Injury Talking Points

-Injuries resulting from bicycles, scooters, skateboards, and inline and roller skates account for more than 500,000 emergency room visits for children younger than 14 years.
+Injuries resulting from bicycles, scooters, skateboards, and inline and roller skates account for more than 500,000 emergency department visits for children younger than 14 years.

 Bicycle/Helmet Facts